cwise24/snopsy/docs/module2/4_pull.rst

 Fetch and Pull
 ~~~~~~~~~~~

 Since we now have a local and remote repository, let's see how fetch and pull can help us.
-If you go to your UI of Gitlab and alter a file (or create a new one), it will not show locally.
-To ensure you are in sync with
+If you go to
+your UI of Gitlab and alter a file (or create a new one), it will not show locally.
-the remote repository we must pull
+To ensure you are in sync with the remote repository we must *get* those new commits into our local repository.

 .. image:: imgs/gitlab_newfile.png
    :scale: 60%